SebastianLjung/ScVelo-protocol-RwithPython/README.md

 # ScVeloprotocol
 Compiled code for the steps of creating a velocyto .loom file in python, seurat clustering in R, then analysing via ScVelo in python.
+This was all integrated onto a Rstudio Rmarkdown file using Reticulate environment which allows you to run python commands on Rstudio.
+This was done to conserve the UMAP clustering used in the Seurat clustering and velocity analysis to allow cross comparison of clusters.
+The integration of the python code onto rstudio was done as to ease and streamline the process of testing different cluster/filtering arrangements and analysing the resultant velocity UMAPs.
+Instructions are integrated into the comments but are based on the structure of the cluster at the Babraham Institute, the code based instructions/comments are largely derived from their respective original tutorials

+Compilation of code for
+- generating velocity .loom file from possorted.bam to seperate 10x scRNA-seq reads into spliced, unspliced and ambiguous.
+Compiled from velocyto (https://velocyto.org/velocyto.py/tutorial/cli.html)
+- Converting .loom file to a Seurat object for Seurat clustering and analysis then converting it to a .h5ad.
+Written by Jasmin Stowers using the satija lab tutorial (https://satijalab.org/seurat/articles/pbmc3k_tutorial.html)
+- Converting .h5ad file into Anndata object for scVelo RNA velocity analysis.
+Compiled from scVelo (https://scvelo.readthedocs.io/)